2018 Pacific hurricane season: Tropical Storm Vicente

 A tropical wave departed from the western coast of Africa on October 6 and traveled westward, arriving at Central America on October 16.
 Soon after, convection formed along the monsoon trough near the wave.
 Convection increased and gradually organized over the next few days.
 A tropical depression formed on October 19 around 06:00 UTC, around 90 mi west-southwest of Puerto San José, Guatemala.
 Located within a favorable environment, the nascent depression quickly became better organized, developing banding features around its center.
 This led to the development of Tropical Storm Vicente by 18:00 UTC on the same day.
 During the course of the day, the cyclone tracked northwestward at around 6 mph, while it was also very close to the Guatemalan shore.
 Vicente began traveling west-northwest on October 20, just off the coast of southeastern Mexico.
 Vicente peaked at 18:00 UTC with winds of 50 mph and a pressure of 1002 mbar, while less than 115 mi off the Mexican coast.

 During the overnight, Vicente began tracking westward.
 Dry air intrusion caused the tropical storm to weaken on October 21 as it traveled south of west.
 The dry air abated on October 22, allowing for some re-intensification.
 Outflow from Hurricane Willa, which was located to the northwest, produced northerly wind shear, which caused Vicente to weaken to a tropical depression by 06:00 UTC on October 23.
 Vicente made landfall near Playa Azul in Michoacán around 13:30 UTC and dissipated by 18:00 UTC after interacting with land.

 Vicente brought torrential rainfall to southern Mexico, peaking at over 300 mm in the state of Oaxaca.
 Twenty-seven neighborhoods were flooded in Morelia, Michoacán; hundreds of homes were inundated throughout several neighborhoods after flooding 1 m deep occurred.
 Heavy rainfall caused flooding and landslides in Oaxaca, leaving 13 people dead.
 Roadways in the state suffered severe damage after dozens of landslides occurred.
 Flood waters swept away cars, created a sinkhole, and inundated dozens of homes and businesses.
 Flooding in the state of Veracruz left another three people dead.
 Nearly two dozen landslides occurred in the state, damaging over three dozen roads and schools.
 The overflow of the Coatzacoalcos River flooded several hundred houses.
-The storm left agricultural losses of US$7.05 million (MX$136 million) in Colima state.
+Aon estimated that damages to be greater than US$1 million.